mofhu/GitBook-auto-summary/README.md

 # usage

 1. `$ python gitbook-auto-summary.py`
+  - use `$ python gitbook-auto-summary-o.py` to overwrite SUMMARY.md without checking.
 2. input directory(it should be the *root* directory of GitBook repo), enter
 3. the auto summary file `SUMMARY.md` will be under the same directory.